 The Calendar pictures are windows into our memories and introduce you to the people who welcomed us so warmly into their communities.
 Plus, nearly every day lists important festivals, birthdays, and holidays from around the world.
 The Calendar always features countries in which the Peace Corps is currently active or has been hosted in the past.

 The International Calendar is more than just another annual time marker with pretty pictures.
 It is also designed as a teaching aid, introducing varied life styles, terrain, foods, occupations, and crafts from around the world.
 Our Cultural Resources page has information specific to each country, including, books, film, music, and food.
-Each year we provide Calendars the Peace Corps’ Paul D. Coverdell World Wise Schools program for distribution to participating teachers.
+Each year we provide Calendars to the Peace Corps’ Paul D. Coverdell World Wise Schools program for distribution to participating teachers.

 To purchase the current calendar and other products, please visit the official RPCV International Calendar page.